Music Lessons FAQ

 All private lesson students are required to have a good quality instrument for at home practice.
 New England Music Academy has a rental program that is easy to start, easy to stop and can be rent to own.

-For Music Makers, Young Beginner, Beginner and Older Beginner classes yes!
+For Music Makers, Very Young Beginner, Beginner and Older Beginner classes yes!
 Your involvement in class and at home is key to your child’s success.
 Attending class together and sharing practice time is a wonderful way to connect.
 Because of the tendency for distractions, unregistered siblings should not be in class.

-For private lessons you are always welcome to sit in on the lesson or wait outside.
+For band, orchestra, Accelerated Piano Program and private lessons you are always welcome to sit in on the lesson or wait outside.

 Certainly!
 Students in group and private lessons are constantly sharing their music throughout the year in class, with our community and at special performances.

 Yes!
 Studies show that elementary students learn best in a group setting provided there is a qualified teacher.
 Our Beginner Music Classes offer a comprehensive and academic foundation in music literacy, our young students have a head start for success in any instrument they may choose.
-Our Accelerated Piano Program, Beginner Strings and Beginner Band classes provide the perfect environment for developing music skills through fun, noncompetitive, classroom activities that naturally draw students into the learning process.
+Our Accelerated Piano Program, Beginner Orchestra and Beginner Band classes provide the perfect environment for developing music skills through fun, noncompetitive, classroom activities that naturally draw students into the learning process.

 Our teachers are dedicated to ensuring a high quality classroom experience for everyone.
 Because of our classroom setting, any disruption by one affects everyone in the classroom.
 Therefore, unregistered siblings should stay at home.
 If there is an unexpected situation where a sibling must attend class, call the office and have your child sit quietly with you in the classroom.

 Above all, every child should have access to quality music education.
 Therefore, we do our best to accommodate the needs of all children.
 Our private lesson teachers are skilled at developing individual lessons suited to the learning styles of each student.
 For success in our group lessons, every child should be able to work cooperatively with teachers, peers and parents in class and at home.